syncfusion-content/xamarin-docs/Xamarin/SfRating/Appearance-and-Styling.md

 # Appearance and Styling

-SfRating control provides support to customize the Size, Itemcount and space between rating items.
+SfRating control provides support to customize the Size, Item count and space between rating items.

 ## Set Size